panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-09-16_ESS-Weekly.md

 * Alexandre, ESS (remote)

 # Minutes
 Thomas participated in prep-meeting before "Elixir" meeting, to be held next week.
+Bi-weekly meetings with ExPANDS WP5.

 ## Actions from last meeting